universe-builders/universe-builders.github.io/void-survivors/market-research.md

 ![Steam Genre Supply Demand](images/genre-supply-demand-dc.png)\
 [Source: VG Insights](https://vginsights.com/genre-analytics)

-The roguelite subgenre is slightly undersupplied and the two subgenre's most similar to Bullet-Heaven and Swarm-Defense, Dungeon Crawler and Hack and Slash, are both somewhat undersupplied.
+The roguelite subgenre is slightly undersupplied and the two subgenres most similar to Bullet-Heaven and Swarm-Defense, Dungeon Crawler and Hack and Slash, are both somewhat undersupplied.
 Both Bullet-Heaven and Swarm-Defense subgenres are not tracked by VGI.

 All four sub-genres sit in the top 30% of average revenue.